swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// `moveUpdate(fromContentsOf:)`,
   /// the region of memory underlying `source` is uninitialized.
   ///
+  /// The returned index is one past the index of the last element updated.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// slice can hold, the returned index is equal to the slice's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
-  /// - Parameter source: A buffer containing the values to move.
+  /// - Parameter source: A buffer slice containing the values to move.
   ///     The memory region underlying `source` must be initialized.
-The
+The memory
-  ///   memory regions referenced by `source` and this pointer must not overlap.
+  ///     regions referenced by `source` and this buffer slice must not overlap.
-  /// - Returns: An index one past the last updated element in the buffer,
+  /// - Returns: An index one past the index of the last element updated. public func moveUpdate<Element>(
-  ///   or `endIndex`.
-  public func moveUpdate<Element>(
     fromContentsOf source: Slice<UnsafeMutableBufferPointer<Element>>
   ) -> Index